miohtama/webkivy/README.rst

 The application asks you for an URL where to load your Python script.

-* The URL can be a link to single .py file
+* The URL can be a link to a single .py file

-* The URL can be a link to a folder (index.html file) containing references multiple .py files and other application resources like images and sounds
+* The URL can be a link to a folder (index.html file) containing references multiple .py files and other application resources like images and sounds.

 * The URL must contain a fragment part telling the entry point.
 The entry point defines which Python module and function to call after the loading is complete.

+* The URL may contain links to subfolders.
+These subfolders are also crawled and considered a Python submodule paths.
+Subfolders must come with their ``__init__.py`` file.
+Subfolder links must end with an ending slash (``/``) that is a default behavior of Python's simple HTTP server.

 An example URL of running a Python application off from *gist.github.com*::